-If unacceptable behavior continues:
+If unacceptable behaviour continues:

-• 2nd verbal warning is given and a yellow card is put into child's behavior pocket.
+• 2nd verbal warning is given and a yellow card is put into child's behaviour pocket.

 • Explain to the child, 'This is your second verbal warning, go and put a yellow card against your name.
-If this unacceptable behavior continues you will be given a red card and go to time out.'
+If this unacceptable behaviour continues you will be given a red card and go to time out.'

-If unacceptable behavior continues:
+If unacceptable behaviour continues: